We offer the following services to assist UK higher education institutions to address and prevent staff-to-student sexual misconduct:

 - Best practice guidelines

 Best practice guidelines do not yet exist in relation to staff-student sexual misconduct in higher education in the UK.
 The 1752 Group is working on formulating such guidelines that stipulate what sexual misconduct and harassment is, how students should report such incidents, and what investigative and disciplinary procedures should follow a report or complaint.

 The impact of sexual misconduct on students is serious and wide-ranging.
 Both quantitative and qualitative research on this issue are lacking in the UK.
 It is difficult to gauge the extent of the problem from existing data as sexual misconduct may lead to students interrupting or withdrawing from their studies without ever disclosing the reason.

-We recommend that a national survey be carried out to explore the prevalence and effects of employee sexual misconduct on students.
-This needs to be complemented by case study research into practices within particular institutions which explores how institutional policies, reporting, complaints procedures, training, and support for students experiencing these forms of abuse, should best be carried out.
-This research should draw on practices, policies and procedures on workplace harassment from other sectors.
-We are currently in discussions with organisations that we hope will support this research to be carried out.
+We are implementing a UK national survey in partnership with the National Union of Students (NUS) to understand better the prevalence and effects of employee sexual misconduct on students.
+This survey is complemented by case study research into practices within particular institutions regarding institutional policies, reporting, complaints procedures, training, and support for students experiencing these forms of abuse.

 *We do not have the resources to provide advocacy and case work for individuals who have experienced forms of sexual misconduct including harassment and assault while studying at or employed by a UK institution.
 Our approach is instead to work with institutions to respond effectively to survivors and to eliminate sexual misconduct.